Anderson police revised complaint procedure is now online

 - Oops!Something went wrong.Please try again later.

 Dec.
-7—ANDERSON — The Anderson Police Department has revised the procedure for residents to file a complaint.
+8—ANDERSON — The Anderson Police Department has revised the procedure for residents to file a complaint.

 "The revisions and new process are part of the administration's continued work to improve relations between the community and the law enforcement division," Broderick said in a news release.